peakflames/mogzi/README.md

 ## Features 🌟

+- LLM can read and write files as well obtain directory listings to learn about your repository 📝
 - Support both Oneshot and Interactive Chat interface with streaming AI responses 💬
 - Supports only OpenAI-compatible APIs 🧠
 - Profile-based configuration for easy switching between providers and models 🔄